Compilation Directives

 <p>Paragraph in list rendering.</p>

-The for directive's value can be not just a number, but also arrays, objects, strings, Sets (Set), Maps (Map), or expressions evaluating to these types.
-Additionally, you can use for...of-like syntax to name each iteration's item and index.
+The value of for can be not only a number, but also an array, object, string, Set, Map, or an expression that evaluates to one of these.
+You can also use for...of-like syntax to name each iteration item and index.

 qk